-- (5) Subject to subsection (3) and to an order made under subsection (4) a record on a master-tape may be destroyed at any time- - (a) after a transcription of the record has been made; - (b) before such a transcription has been made if- - (i) the legal proceeding so recorded is not one in or before a court of record; or - (ii) the record is of a hearing ex parte by a Magistrates Court of a simple offence or breach of duty or is of some other prescribed class of legal proceeding in respect of a simple offence or breach of duty. - (6) A record on a dictation-tape may be destroyed at any time- - (a) after a transcription of the record has been made; or - (b) as prescribed.
+- (a) after a transcription of the record has been made; - (b) before such a transcription has been made if- - (i) the legal proceeding so recorded is not one in or before a court of record; or - (ii) the record is of a hearing ex parte by a Magistrates Court of a simple offence or breach of duty or is of some other prescribed class of legal proceeding in respect of a simple offence or breach of duty. - (9) A record on a dictation-tape may be destroyed at any time- - (a) after a transcription of the record has been made; or - (b) as prescribed.